-There are normally two organ scholars in residence at any one time, sharing the playing for services and concerts, and working with the Director of Chapel Music in running, training and conducting the choir, and organising tours and other events.
-The Emmanuel organ scholarship thus offers a valuable combination of opportunities to take responsibility and to learn by working with an established professional.
+There are normally two organ scholars in residence at any one time, who share the playing for services & concerts.
+They also work with the Director of Chapel Music in training & conducting the choir, and setting up tours & events.
+The Emmanuel Organ Scholarship gives you the chance to learn from established experts.
+It also offers you conducting & leadership skills.